nat-geo-grand-teton-national-park-trail-map

 At 5 miles hikers will finally reach the Forks of Cascade Canyon.
 The trail to the left leads towards Hurricane Pass and Alaska Basin, while the trail to the right heads up the North Fork of Cascade Canyon, and eventually on to Lake Solitude.

 From the junction the trail climbs through a dense evergreen forest, while mostly following along the North Fork of Cascade Creek.
 Before arriving at the first creek crossing, a little over a tenth-of-a-mile from the junction, look to your left and you may notice the old Cascade Canyon Patrol Cabin, which was built by the Civilian Conservation Corps in 1935.
-The structure was originally built as a barn, but after an avalanche destroyed the original patrol cabin in 1960 the barn was converted to a ranger patrol cabin.
+The structure was originally built as a barn, but after an avalanche destroyed the original patrol cabin in 1960, the barn was converted to a ranger patrol cabin.
 The building was rehabilitated in 2010, and is now listed on the National Register of Historical Places.

 A little over a half-mile from The Forks the trail emerges into the open again.
 From this point forward, with the exception of a few small wooded sections, you'll be exposed to the sun.
 The trail also begins traversing over fairly rocky and rugged terrain as it makes its way up to the lake.

-Hikers should note that this section of trail is usually at least partially snow-covered through June, or even into early July.
+Hikers should note that this section of trail is usually at least partially snow-covered through June, and sometimes even into early July.
 However, once the snow melts, the surrounding meadows explode with a riot of wildflowers.
-Depending on snowpack, wildflowers are usually at their best during the late July and early August time periods.
+Depending on the winter snowpack, wildflowers are usually at their best during the late July and early August time periods.
 Keep an eye out for Indian paintbrush, Columbia monkshood, columbines, bluebells, purple fringed gentians and yellow goldenrod, among many other varieties.
 Depending on your timing, you may also find a profusion of glacier lilies surrounding the lake.

 columbinewildflowers on cascade canyon